I-am-Shir/Faceapp/README.md

 ## Usage
 1. Once the project is opened in Android Studio, connect your Android device or start an emulator.
+2. Run the server by opening the servers repository and entering "node app.js" in its terminal.
-2. Run the application by clicking the green "Run" button in Android Studio.
+3. Get back to the apps repository and run the application by clicking the green "Run" button in Android Studio.
 The application will launch on your device or emulator.
    Register for a new account by completing all fields within the sign-up (fragmented).
-Once you have registered, log in using the email address and password provided during registration.
-Upon logging in, you can access the feed page to view existing posts, like and comment on the posts. in the top left theres a plus button, which allows you to add a post, and in the top right theres a search button but it's not active yet.
+Once you have registered, log in using the email address and password you provided during registration.
+Upon logging in, you can access the feed page to view existing posts, like and comment on the posts. in the top left there's a plus button, which allows you to add a post, and in the top right theres a search button but it's not active yet.
-   To access additional options, click the menu button located at the bottom of the screen, you will move to a page where you can switch to dark mode by clicking on a dedicated button, or logout and return to the login page
+   To access additional options, click the menu button located at the bottom of the screen, you will move to a page where you can switch to dark mode by clicking on a dedicated switch, or logout and return to the login page

 ## Workflow
 First we read the task together in its entirety to ensure we correctly understood what was assigned to us.
 We brainstormed ideas for implementation and divided the general tasks among ourselves, which we then added to JIRA.